-- Improvement of the existing electronic devices with more versatility, better efficiency, strongly reduced power consumption and added functionality. - Development of new materials for wearables and flexible electronics. - Innovation in materials for quantum computing and spintronics. - Substitution of toxic and hazardous materials with greener technology materials. - Exploration of innovative multifunctional materials in electronics. - Multidisciplinary teams (materials, electronics, and security) potentially involving cocreation and citizen involvement are encouraged.
+- Improvement of the existing electronic devices with more versatility, better efficiency, strongly reduced power consumption and added functionality. - Development of new materials for wearables and flexible electronics - Breakthrough in implementing technologies based on low dimensional materials. - Substitution of toxic and hazardous materials with greener technology materials.
+Reduction of the carbon footprint of developed technologies. - Multidisciplinary teams (materials, electronics, and security) potentially involving cocreation and citizen involvement are encouraged.

-All proposals should address environmental, including reuse, remanufacturing or recycling considerations, toxicity, social or ethical impacts.
 All proposals should clearly state the TRL at the project start and at the project end.
 The proposals based on original and innovative approaches may start with TRL 1.
 The proposals should include a plan for the transition to higher TRLs at a later stage (i.e., beyond the project end date).
 Establishing an industrial and stakeholder advisory board or the participation of one or more companies in the project consortium is encouraged.
 For proposals aiming at TRL 5 or higher, industrial partners should be involved in the project consortium.